Almahil249/Almahil249/README.md

 ### 💫 About Me:
-I'm an enthusiastic and ambitious junior Computing and AI student @ the Faculty of Computers and Artificial Intelligence - Cairo University
+I'm an enthusiastic and ambitious Sinor Computing and AI student @ the Faculty of Computers and Artificial Intelligence - Cairo University
 ---